-A commonly perceived drawback, particularly witnessed amongst the younger generations is that we are becoming overwhelmed with the information we receive.
+A commonly perceived drawback, particularly witnessed amongst the younger generations, is that we are becoming overwhelmed with the information we receive.

-There are times the information we come across seems fairly useless.
+There are times when the information we come across seems useless.
 However, we can be accumulating information which has the potential to overload our minds.
 We may not be able to process the amount of information we encounter in a manner proportionate to our emotions and understanding of the world.

 Attention-deficit/hyperactivity disorder (ADHD) has become one of the most common mental disorders affecting adults and children.
 Symptoms of ADHD include inattention (lack of ability to stay focused), hyperactivity (excessive disproportional movement), and impulsivity (lack of forethought and planning).

-When everything on the internet comes with such ease and speed, how can we expect to function in a society that doesn’t mirror that same convenience and effortlessness.
+When everything on the internet comes with such ease and speed, how can we expect to function in a society that doesn’t mirror that same convenience and effortlessness?

 This is the biggest conundrum that Millennials and Gen Z face.